raccog/asOS/Readme.md

 ## Plan

-asOS is going to contain a kernel and a bootloader.
-Each supported architecture will have its own custom bootloader that will pass information about the system to the kernel.
-There is also a common library called ArchLib that is linked to both the kernel and bootloader.

-In the far future, there may be a GUI/window manager, but for now the goal for user interface is just a terminal.
+Currently the only supported architecture is aarch64.
+When building the operating system, a board (raspberry pi 3, 4) should be chosen to include certain features at compile time.

+The focus of the first major version of asOS is to include an extensive library for debugging the kernel.
+Text output can be sent through various protocols (uart, i2c, display, hdmi) so devices can be debugged easily.

+The kernel is written in C++ and its design will consistently change as I read more about design techniques.
+For now, only a single core will run with no multithreading, but multithreading and multiple cores will be implemented in the future.

 ## Current Major Goal

 The current major goal of this OS is to get a command line running that has a few commands for viewing registers/memory/system info.

-There will be minimal OS features implemented before this command line can be implemented.
+There will be minimal features alongside this command line.
-Interrupts are needed to interect with the keyboard.
+Interrupts are needed to interect with a keyboard.
 Memory management and paging are not needed, but I may want to implement them soon.

-This command line will run in the kernel and will read system information passed by the bootloader.

 ## Directory Structure
+### TODO: Update for aarch64

 Each directory in the main project directory contains a seprarte sub-project.
 Some examples of these sub-projects are: